johnexzy/johnexzy/README.md

 # Hi there 👋

-This is an exploration zone, somethings are broken or half baked.
+This is an exploration zone, a space for continuous experimentation and learning, somethings are broken or half baked.

 ## Interest includes but not limited to
 - module federation & micro frontends,